Ecommerce Marketing: 33 Tips To Skyrocket Sales

 mobile ecommerce marketing

-The last purchase I made was via my smartphone.
-Maybe you can say the same thing.
-People are attached to their mobile devices all day, but they might only sit at a desktop or laptop for a few minutes.
+People are attached to their mobile devices all day and might only sit at a desktop or laptop for a few minutes.

-Consequently, your ecommerce marketing must be mobile friendly, from your website to your emails.
-Start by deploying responsive design on your website and looking at your emails’ formatting on different device sizes before you send them out.
+Consequently, your ecommerce marketing must be mobile-friendly, from your website to your emails.
+Ensure your website has a responsive design and view your emails’ formatting on different device sizes before sending them out.

 ecommerce marketing - Create a blog to write about interesting topics in your niche and generate more traffic